Telephone number: Concept and methodology

 When telephone numbers were first used they were very short, from one to three digits, and were communicated orally to a switchboard operator when initiating a call.
 As telephone systems have grown and interconnected to encompass worldwide communication, telephone numbers have become longer.
 In addition to telephones, they have been used to access other devices, such as computer modems, pagers, and fax machines.
 With landlines, modems and pagers falling out of use in favor of all-digital always-connected broadband Internet and mobile phones, telephone numbers are now often used by data-only cellular devices, such as some tablet computers, digital televisions, video game controllers, and mobile hotspots, on which it is not even possible to make or accept a call.

 The number contains the information necessary to identify the intended endpoint for a telephone call.
 Many countries use fixed-length numbers in a so-called closed numbering plan.
 A prominent system of this type is the North American Numbering Plan.
 In Europe, the development of open numbering plans was more prevalent, in which a telephone number comprised a varying count of digits.
 Irrespective of the type of numbering plan, "shorthand" or "speed calling" numbers are automatically translated to unique telephone numbers before the call can be connected.
-Some special services have special short codes (e.g., 1-1-9, 9-1-1,1-0-0, 1-0-1, 1-0-2, 0-0-0, 9-9-9, 1-1-1, and 1-1-2 being the Emergency Services numbers in many countries).
+Some special services have special short codes (e.g., 119, 911, 100, 101, 102, 000, 999, 111, and 112 being the emergency telephone numbers in many countries).

 The dialing procedures (dialing plan) in some areas permit dialing numbers in the local calling area without using an area code or city code prefix.
 For example, a telephone number in North America consists of a three-digit area code, a three-digit central office code, and four digits for the line number.
 If the numbering plan area does not use an overlay plan with multiple area codes, or if the provider allows it for other technical reasons, seven-digit dialing may be permissible for calls within the area.

 Special telephone numbers are used for high-capacity numbers with several telephone circuits, typically a request line to a radio station where dozens or even hundreds of callers may be trying to call in at once, such as for a contest.
 For each large metro area, all of these lines will share the same prefix (such as 404-741-xxxx in Atlanta and 305-550-xxxx in Miami), the last digits typically corresponding to the station's frequency, callsign, or moniker.